 The upper beam [H] shall use the maximum upper beam gain to establish the signal in the radar [Ga(2)].

 If there are other receive beams they should be analysed is the same manner.

+Each beam (either conventional or selected digitally beam formed beams) can be assessed individually

-The simulated target signal [S3] should be set at a level that allows any loss in radar sensitivity to be determined (usually by setting Pd to be in the region 0.6 to 0.9).
+The simulated target signal [S3] should be set at a level that allows any loss in radar sensitivity to be determined (usually by setting Pd to be in the region 0.6 to 0.9 at the stated operating range of the radar and the target can be ‘flown in to closure ranges).

+The measurement may be absolute performance or showing insignificant change from ‘no interference’ to ‘interference conditions’

 The receiver chain shall be assessed as per 1.5 below (number to be clarified on reformatting)